gabrielburnworth/Image-to-plant-coordinates/README.md

 Run `bash text.sh farmbot`

-(For other text, the directory name will be 'text_' and the first 10 characters of text string with spaces replaced with underscores.
+(For other text, the directory name will be 'text_' and the first 24 characters of the text string with spaces replaced with underscores.
 For the argument to re-run with updated parameters, use the directory name without 'text_'.
 You may also use `bash text.sh` and retype the text when prompted.
 To return to default values, delete the 'text_*' directory and run again.)